 4. Tignes 1800 and Tignes Les Brevieres

-Newly developed Tignes 1800 has been a village for centuries but it's only recently become a French ski resort in the Tignes Val d'Isere ski area (formally Espace Killy).
-Tignes Les Brevieres is a quiet alternative to the other resorts in Tignes and boasts an excellent beginner’s area.
+Although only recently developed into a ski resort, Tignes 1800 has been a village for centuries.
+It lies in the Tignes Val d'Isere ski area (formally Espace Killy) with Tignes Les Brevieres.
+Both are quiet alternatives to other resorts in Tignes.
+Tignes Les Brevieres, in particular, boasts an excellent beginners' area.

 4* Luxury Kalinda Village in Tignes 1800: